General information for authors (please read)

 Submissions must be made electronically through this website.
 Please submit both a full version and an anonymized version, as well as any illustrations.
 When anonymizing, please remember not only to omit reference to your own titles from the text and the bibliography, but also to remove personal information from the file (e.g. via the file info, inspect document feature).

 Please ensure that you adhere to the following guidelines when preparing your manuscript.
 Failure to do so may delay the processing of your submission.
 Please avoid formatting the text too much, hidden formatting can cause problems in production.

-Research article submissions should be between 8,000 and 12,000 words in length, including endnotes and bibliography.
+Research article submissions should be a maximum of 8,000 words in length, including endnotes and bibliography.
 It should include a title, subtitle, and headings within the text.
 Please use double quotation marks for quotes, single quotation marks for other purposes (such as ‘scare quotes’) and for quotes within quotes.
 Long quotations (approx. 50 words of more) should be set off in a separate paragraph.